BLOCKvIO/android-sdk/README.md

 ### Install and configure the SDK

-First, add the BLOCKv maven repository and Kotlin plugin to the root-level `build.gradle` file:
+Add the BLOCKv maven repository and Kotlin plugin to the root-level `build.gradle` file:

 ```java
 buildscript {